mlcommons/GaNDLF/openvino_example/ClassificationSamples/scripts/README.md

-# This example is to demonstrate the use of OpenVINO for Gandlf pretrained classification models
+## This example is to demonstrate the use of OpenVINO for GaNDLF pretrained classification models

+### Usage: